rocky-linux/documentation/docs/books/incus_server/10-automating.md

   - incus automation
 ---

-Throughout this chapter you will need to be root or able to `sudo` to become root.
+Throughout this chapter, you must be root or able to `sudo` to become root.

 Automating the snapshot process makes things a whole lot easier.